jeremysprofile/jeremysprofile.github.io/content/game.md

 ## Glossary
 * **Control**: Any [mech or factory](#units) controls the hex it occupies.
 * **Enemy**: Any opponent's faction.
 Unplayed factions are not enemy factions.
+* **Expansion**: Each expansion on a factory counts as one extra unit and is capable of adding one primary color modification to mechs.
+An unexpanded factory is the base level, counts as one unit, and can only produce white mechs.
-* **Home row**: the set of 4 outer edge hexes for each faction, including unplayed factions and your own faction.
+* **Home row**: The set of 4 outer edge hexes for each faction, including unplayed factions and your own faction.
 * **Unit**: A [mech or factory](#units)
 * **Unlock** a color: Control a mech or a hex with that exact color.